A-Faris/Synced-Local-Prayer-Calendar/README.md

 # Prayer Times to Google Calendar

 ## Overview

-Muslims pray five times a day and often check the prayer times multiple times throughout the day.
-By making this process more convenient, we can save time and plan our days more effectively around prayers.
-This project integrates Leeds Grand Mosque prayer times with a public Google Calendar, allowing Muslims to easily add the daily schedule to their personal calendars.
+This project scrapes daily prayer times from the Leeds Grand Mosque website and updates a Google Calendar so users can subscribe to a public calendar and view daily prayer schedules on any device.

 ## Features

-- Scrapes daily prayer times from the Leeds Grand Mosque website using Beautiful Soup
+- Scrapes prayer times (Beautiful Soup)

-- Integrates with the Google Calendar API to update events automatically
+- Creates/updates events in Google Calendar (Google Calendar API)

-- Runs daily on Google Cloud Platform (GCP) using Cloud Functions and Cloud Scheduler
+- Deployable as a scheduled job on Google Cloud (Cloud Functions + Cloud Scheduler)

-- Provides a public calendar users can subscribe to from any device

 ## Setting up the Project